sylikc/jpegview/current/readme.txt

 - New crop modes with fixed aspect ratio and fixed crop size
 - Set modification date to current date or to EXIF date
 - New command: Ctrl-M to mark file for toggling.
 Use Ctrl+Left/Right to toggle between marked files
+- Showing file name in window title
+- Smooth blending in and out of the navigation panel if mouse not moved for some time

 [1.0.18]